Resistance-Lab/resistancelab_data/analysis/README.md

 This directory contains analysis output, with some of the most enriched data, typically for specific purposes.

+## A growing threat to life: Taser useage by Greater Manchester Police

+The following analyses were generated for our inaugural report published in August 2019.
+They roughly cover the period 2010-2019.

 - [0001-use-of-force](0001-use-of-force) has data around police use of force across police forces in England and Wales, broken down by age, disability, and ethnicity
 - [0002-demographics-by-police-force-area](0002-demographics-by-police-force-area) has demographics of ethnic groups from the 2011 census mapped to English and Welsh police force areas.
 This is useful for being able to produce accurate reports on over or under representation of different groups
 - [0003-police-workforce-by-year](0003-police-workforce-by-year) provides annual data on police workforce FTE by police force and year